syllybelle/cv-se/docs/README.md

-?> Last updated: 5 Feb 2023
+?> Last updated: 8 April 2023

-?> I am eligible to work anywhere in the EU/EFTU without a visa.
+?> I will be based in Uppsala, Sweden, from mid-June 2024, but can work remotely immediately.
+I am eligble to work in EU/EFTA regions without a visa.

 # Personal note